Goldman Sachs sees WTI crude oil at close to $40 per barrel in first half

-LONDON Goldman Sachs said on Wednesday it expected prices for WTI crude oil to trade close to $40 (26 pounds) per barrel for most of the first half of 2015 in one of the lowest forecasts among major investment banks.
+LONDON Goldman Sachs said on Wednesday it expected prices for WTI crude oil CLc1 to trade close to $40 per barrel for most of the first half of 2015 in one of the lowest forecasts among major investment banks.

 Goldman, one of the most active banks in commodities, said that after a very weak first half prices should recover to $65 per barrel for WTI and $70 for Brent.